Maximally-stable Local Optima in Random Graphs and Spin Glasses: Phase Transitions and Universality: Proof of Theorem : Energy of -stable configurations

+Before proceeding further, we provide numerical illustrations of $h_{\rm cor}, E_{\rm cor}(h)$ to elucidate the corresponding phase transitions more clearly.
+We remark that numerical search procedure described here is only utilized to estimate the values of $h_{\rm cor}, E_{\rm cor}(h)$ while our results simply require the existence of $h_{\rm cor}$ which relies solely on Assumptions \ref{ass:unique_max}, \ref{ass:0_unique}, and \ref{ass:e_max_h}.
+Thus, this section does not contribute any mathematical results.

-First, let's consider the case $h=0$ i.e. the configurations corresponding to the local optima of $H_d(\sigma)$.
-We plot the first-moment entropy density as a function of the energy level, defined in \ref{eq:fin_bound_r1_E1} in Figure \ref{fig:first_mom_h0}.
-By convexity of $W(x,h)$ w.r.t $x$, (Lemma \ref{lem:w_convex} in Appendix), it has two roots, labelled $E_{\rm min}(0)$ and $E_{\rm max}(0)$ respectively.
-The first-moment method then implies the absence of local optima having energies greater than $E_{\rm max}(0)$ and less than $E_{\rm min}(0)$.
-One may naturally expect a phase transition analogous to Theorem \ref{thm:sparse_thres} around $E_{\rm max}(0), E_{\rm min}(0)$.
-However, this requires the second-moment entropy density to be maximized at $0$ overlap at both these points.
-This, turns out to be true only at $E_{\rm max}(0)$.
-We observe that as $E$ decreases from $E_{\rm max}(0)$, there exists a value of the energy $E_{\rm cor}(0)>E_{\rm min}$ where the overlap $\omega=0$ stops being a maxima of $W(E,\omega,h)$.
-This is illustrated in figure \ref{fig:cor0}.
-Numerically, we observe that $E_{\rm cor}(0)\approx -0.6725$.
-The value $E_{\rm cor}(0)$ matches the value described in n \cite{bray1981metastable} as the onset of the ``correlation of local minima" for the Sherrington-Kirkpatrick Model.
+Recall that $E_{\rm cor}$ denotes the largest energy below $E_{\rm max}$ where overlap $\omega=0$ ceases to remain the global maximizer.
+Numerically, we observe that this happens through $\omega=0$ turning from a local maxima to a local minima.
+This corresponds to the point where the second derivative of $W(E,\omega,h)$ at $\omega=0$ vanishes.
+We illustrate the existence of $E_{\rm cor}(h)$ for $h=0$ in Figure \ref{fig:cor0}.
+Observe that as $E$ decreases from $E_{\rm max}(0)$, there exists a value of the energy $E_{\rm cor}(0)>E_{\rm min}$ where the overlap $\omega=0$ stops being a maxima of $W(E,\omega,h)$.
+Numerically, we observe that $E_{\rm cor}(0)\approx -0.6721$.
+The value $E_{\rm cor}(0)$ matches the value described in \cite{bray1981metastable} as the onset of the ``correlation of local minima" for the Sherrington-Kirkpatrick Model.
+(Note however, that our result relies solely on the existence of $E_{\rm cor}(h)$ and not its precise value.